smilebook/agentbrowser/README.md

 agentbrowser
 ============

-Web Browser based on Qt
+Web Browser based on Qt, only for my Graduate Design.